 There aren’t many things that should be avoided when fermenting chicken feed at home.
 That is what makes this method of feeding chickens so desirable; it is easy, efficient, and difficult to get wrong.

-The first being, do not to add yeast to the mixture at any cost.
+First, do not add yeast to the mixture at any cost.
 It is perfectly normal for the feed to have a slight yeasty or sour smell; however, if additional yeast is added, it runs the risk of creating an alcoholic fermentation process rather than the desired Lacto-fermentation process.

 Secondly, it is essential to AVOID using plastic or metal containers to ferment in.
 The brine used when fermenting feed gradually becomes acidic throughout the process.
 In metal or plastic containers, the acid can cause deterioration to the container and possibly contaminate the feed.

-Aside from a small amount of preparation and finding the right container to use during the production, there really is no downside to using the fermented feed.
+Aside from a small amount of preparation and finding the right container to use during production, there is no downside to using the fermented feed.

-Not only does it offer a multitude of health benefits to the hens themselves and their egg production, but it offers some financial benefits too.
+Not only does it offer many health benefits to the hens themselves and their egg production, but it also offers some financial benefits.

 With the food being higher in nutrition and easier for chickens to digest, they eat less as they fill faster.
-This means that owners can either buy less food or make larger quantities of food depending on personal preference.
+This means owners can buy less or make larger quantities of food depending on personal preference.
 Either way, the cost per feeding will be reduced.

 Not to mention less food eaten combined with more of it being absorbed equals less poop and who would complain about that!

-All in all, everyone who owns chickens or other poultry or fowl can benefit from at least trying fermented feed with their flocks.
+Everyone who owns chickens, poultry, or fowl can benefit from at least trying fermented feed with their flocks.